-Auto mechanic school will give you the skills you need to become a qualified professional.
+Auto mechanic school can give you the skills and knowledge you need to become a qualified professional.
 We'll outline some basic steps to becoming a mechanic and turning your passion into a successful and fulfilling career.

 If you are still in high school but already know you want to work with cars as an auto mechanic, take classes now that will help you in the near future.
-Concentrate on electronics, repairs, math, and English.
+You should concentrate on electronics, math, and English.
 If your school has an auto shop class, you should enroll in it, too.
 Take as much time as you can to familiarize yourself with different vehicles by working on cars for family and friends.

-In any of those routes, you'll be familiarized with all the tools of the trade — from the basic to the complex.
-Mechanics use a lot of tools, and it’s important to have working knowledge of them and how to safely use them to complete a job.
+In these programs, you'll become familiar with all tools of the trade — from basic to trade-specific.
+Mechanics use a lot of tools, and it’s important to have working knowledge of them.
+Classes and training programs will prepare you to put these tools to good use.

 Mechanic Training Programs Get You Ahead

 While anyone with the right knowledge can work on or fix a vehicle, the mechanics who receive formal training are the ones who stand out in the eyes of employers.
-School provides you with valuable instruction and the experience companies want to see.
-There’s training near you; select your state to get started on your education.
+School provides you with the valuable instruction, guidance, and experience companies look for.